Slave trade in the United States: Law

+Research into South Carolina slavery has found "Fifty percent of South Carolina's antebellum sales of slaves took place at court sales, which included sheriffs' sales...and also probate and equity court sales...The auction image from the commercial slave marts neglects and omits the most important actors and institutions in the slave auctioneering business.
+A more accurate vision of the slave auction would make clearer the full involvement of law and legal officials."
+A researcher in Arkansas found that before the American Civil War, between 400 and 500 people were auctioned off at the Pulaski County courthouse, which at that time was in the same building as the Arkansas State Capitol.
+The site where the sales took place was just "five rough, uneven steps" in front of an unremarkable door with "three panels at the bottom and two windows at the top."

 In 1844, Charlestonians were charged with illegally selling slaves into Savannah; the mayor of Savannah stated "It is hoped that this example will be a warning to others and prevent any fuither attempts to introduce negroes for sale.
 The laws of our State are severe, inflicting heavy fines and Penitentiary confinement on such as shall be convicted of these offences.
 Our own safety requires us to be vigilant in preventing the outcasts and convicted felons of other communities from being brought into ours."